 Orthodontics for Children

-Though an orthodontist can enhance a smile at any age, there is an optimal time period to begin treatment.
-Beginning treatment at this time ensures the greatest result and the least amount of time and expense.
-The American Association of Orthodontists recommends that the initial orthodontic evaluation should occur at the first sign of orthodontic problems or no later than age 7.
-At this early age, orthodontic treatment may not be necessary, but vigilant examination can anticipate the most advantageous time to begin treatment.
+The American Association of Orthodontists recommends that the initial orthodontic evaluation should occur at the first sign of problems or no later than age 7.
+At this early age, interceptive orthodontic treatment may not be necessary, but vigilant examination can anticipate the most advantageous time to begin.

 What are the benefits of early orthodontic evaluation?